CORPUS CHRISTI, Texas — There is fear among neighbors in the Coastal Bend.

 "I’m concerned that students will be detained, or families will be detained simply trying to take their child to school and my child and other children will see that,” CCISD parent Casey Jackson said.

-Speaking with the Corpus Christi American Federation of Teachers (AFT) President Nancy Vera admitttd there's been a lot of worried phone calls from educators and parents.
+Speaking with the Corpus Christi American Federation of Teachers (AFT), President Nancy Vera admitted there have been a lot of worried phone calls from educators and parents.

 However, knowing your rights is only a small part of this conversation.

-Several questions were raised from those at the meeting and others wanted to know if students are safe.
+Several questions were raised by those at the meeting, and others wanted to know if students were safe.

-Lima’s legal advice serving as a tool for the migrant community.
+Lima’s legal advice serves as a tool for the migrant community.

 For more information from The American Federation of Teachers,click here.